Rajpratik71/zfs_wiki/Git-and-GitHub-for-beginners.md

 git clone https://github.com/<your-account-name>/zfs.git
 ```

+This sets the "origin" repository to your fork.
+This will come in handy
+when creating pull requests.
+To make pulling from the "upstream" repository
-Then we need to establish the upstream repository link:
+as changes are made, it is very useful to establish the upstream repository
+as another remote (man git-remote):

 ```
 cd zfs